burcugns/react-portfolio/README.md

 # React Portfolio

 It is my personel portfolio created with React.
-It included my short bio, my GitHub projects, skills, and contact information.
+It includes my short bio, my GitHub projects, skills, and contact information.

 ## Features